Statutory notices issued by the RDC

 We must issue a decision notice if we decide to take action after considering any representations made on a warning notice (or if none are made).

-Documents you’ll receive with your notice
+Documents you’ll receive with your warning notice

 It’s important that the procedure used to take action against firms and individuals is fair and effective.

-To help you understand why you were given a warning notice and to help you decide whether to make representations, you will usually be given a copy of the materials which were considered and relied on by the executive decision maker or RDC when the decision was made.
+To help you understand why you were given a warning notice and to help you decide whether to make representations, you will usually be given a copy of the materials which were considered and relied on by the executive decision maker or the RDC when the decision was made.

 FSMA (section 394) says we must give you access to material which will, if relevant, be described in your notice.
 However, this does not apply to every decision to give a notice.